Winter Activities in Saskatoon

 If you’re just getting started with cross country skiing, the Saskatoon Nordic Ski Club is an excellent option.
 It’s a community of enthusiastic, engaged and supportive people who love cross country skiing in Saskatoon.

 Another option is Canoeski.
 This is a Western Canadian outdoor adventure company based out of Saskatoon.
-It offers a gateway to the vast boreal forests and waterways of Northern Saskatchewan.
+It offers a gateway to the vast boreal forests and waterways of Northern Saskatchewan and is a great place to try some Winter photography.

 Other options include the golf courses at both Wildwood and Holiday Park.